 The game started off as something of a Counter-Strike clone, but recent patches have yanked the game hard in a more anime-themed direction.
 Some voiceovers and effects remain from the original themes, but new patches introduce new weapons and effects that solidify the new direction of the product.

 - Allegedly Free Game: While enough of the game is skill, it's hard to argue that the guns that must be purchased with real money are just better, providing more power, more rounds, less recoil, less reload time, increased accuracy, and greater range.

 - Armor Is Useless: Some of the clothes you can purchase are technically bulletproof vests, flak jackets, and the like.
 They offer absolutely no additional protection or benefit.

 - Boom, Headshot!: Kills with shots to the head even come with their own icon on the HUD's kill list.

 - Some arenas make it entirely feasible to throw a grenade into the enemy spawn point from your own.
 Some players pack grenades exclusively for this purpose.

 - In either hallway on the Ancient City map, a player can throw a grenade through a skylight in the ceiling at just the right angle, landing it on the enemy balcony, where snipers like to camp.

-- Twenty Minutes into the Future - The game is set in a nondescript fictional universe in the near future.
+- 20 Minutes into the Future: The game is set in a nondescript fictional universe in the near future.
 There is no real story behind any of it.
 With gametypes involving mummies, ghosts attempting to plant bombs, killer robots, and ancient dragonborns, perhaps it's better that Suba Games hasn't tried to write some convoluted story to explain it all.